 Everest base camp trek is best in Everest region

 Think air and lack of vegetation in the high altitude area are the primary cause for altitude sickness.

 Severe headache, nausea, loss of appetite, shortness in breath, fatigue, difficulty sleeping, rapid pulse, etc. are the major symptoms of altitude sickness.
 If in case any one of these symptoms appears on the person while trekking, then the person should be immediately given primary primitive medical treatment before it is too late.

 EBC trek is one of the joyous and marvelous trekking routes of Nepal.
-The higher the trekker goes, the vegetation starts disappearing.
+As well as The higher the trekker goes, the vegetation starts disappearing.
 You have to reach as the altitude of 5545 m to get to the top of the Kala Patthar and view stunning snow-topped mountain views.
-There is an average difference of about 300m in height every night.
+There is also an average difference of about 300m in height every night.
 The trekkers start their journey from Kathmandu (1300m), flying to Lukla (2800m).
-There might be a chance trekkers getting altitude sickness as they have to adjust their body in 3400 m.
+Afterward, there might be a chance of trekkers getting altitude sickness as they have to adjust their bodies in 3400 m.

 If you are in lack of time but still want to view splendid mountain views from the closest, then a helicopter trek can be a perfect choice.
 They can experience the beauty of trekking without allocating much time on trekking.

 Opting this trek will reduce your strain in your body because you don’t have to trek in high altitudes.

 The height of Kathmandu is 1320m